|Rating:||8.7 / 10|

 |Weight||2.5 / 2.5|

-The Outdoor Gourmet Company is one of a handful of companies that produces dehydrated / freeze dried meals to the Australian market.
+The Outdoor Gourmet Company is one of an ever expanding group of companies that produces dehydrated / freeze dried meals to the Australian market.
 As far as commercially preprepared meals go and as the name suggests, they are a high-end, high-taste product.
 I’m a big fan of nearly all the Outdoor Gourmet Company meals and while I will very happily eat any of them I have my favourites; the Thai Green Chicken Curry is one favourite.

 Lets start with taste.
 The Thai Green Chicken Curry, while not as good as a restaurant prepared meal it does come reasonably close.
 You instantly recognise what you are eating, which is always a bonus, and its not like those cheap frozen meals that you buy to eat at home that usually bear little resemblance to the picture on the packaging.
 I’m a food-aholic meaning I will eat anything not nailed down but I am also reasonably picky and look for meals that leave me feeling contented.
 I’m also a fan of spicy food and I love curries that make your scalp sweat.
 This one certainly does that and leaves you feeling just this side of ‘lightly scorched’.
 If you are not a fan of of spicy food then I suggest you keep away from the Thai Green Chicken Curry.

 The obvious negative with any freeze dried meals, and in particular with Outdoor Gourmet offerings is the price.
-The normal price sits around the $17 mark and at about $8.50 per person that isn’t cheap.
+The normal price sits around the AUD $18.99 mark and at about $9.50 per person that isn’t cheap.
 Having said that, the products do have a long shelf life so you can stock up during the regular sales at the outdoor stores.

 The argument that many offer against using commercially prepared meals is that you can prepare meals more cheaply in your own kitchen.
 While this may be the case if you make meals in bulk, unless you are a good cook the quality is often not as good.
 I love to cook but there are other activities (such as hiking!) to which I would rather devote my time.
 Another way of thinking about this is how much do you pay for a greasy offering from the local takeaway for two people?